 Painting

 The Alpilles, like the Camargue, are the domain of painters.
-All the great masters have affirmed that the light here had something divine.
-This transcendence is found on the walls of museums, in the works of the great names of this major art.
-But we should not forget the dozens of lesser known painters, even amateurs in the noble sense of the word, who exhibit in small galleries, in shops or in public places.
-Their work is worth a look.
-Saint-Rémy and Arles, in particular (but there are many others) are two cities that are full of these intimate places where you can admire an exceptional concentration of talent.
+All the great masters have asserted that there is something divine about the light here.
+This transcendence can be seen on the walls of museums, in the works of the great names in this major art form.
+But we shouldn't forget the dozens of lesser-known painters, even amateurs in the noble sense of the word, who exhibit in small galleries, shops and public places.
+Their work deserves a closer look.
+Saint-Rémy and Arles in particular (but there are many others) are two towns brimming with these intimate venues where you can admire an exceptional concentration of talent.

-Of course, the great names of pictorial art remain the spearhead of tourist visits.
-The city of Saint-Rémy, for example, proposes to discover Van Gogh in a rather original and didactic way, by walking through the places and the streets he used, up to the room he occupied in the asylum of Saint-Paul-de-Mausole, in 1889.
+Of course, the great names in pictorial art remain the spearhead of tourist visits.
+The town of Saint-Rémy, for example, offers a rather original and didactic way of discovering Van Gogh, walking through the streets and places he visited, right up to the room he occupied at the Saint-Paul-de-Mausole asylum in 1889 (now the Saint-Paul-de-Mausole Cultural Center).

-Don't miss the exceptional Van Gogh Foundation which gathers a unique collection of works by contemporary artists wishing to pay tribute to the master.
-All the artistic currents of the 20th century are represented there.
+Don't miss out on a visit to the exceptional Van Gogh Foundation, which houses a unique collection of works by contemporary artists wishing to pay tribute to the master.
+All the artistic trends of the 20th century are represented.

 Photography